 Depending on your state's rules, you may also have to carry a collision deductible waiver along with your collision policy – this covers your car in the event an uninsured driver hits you.

 For both policies, you will need to decide on a deductible amount, which in turn will raise or lower your premium.
+Remember that your insurance premiums could also depend on your credit score.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 As a rule of thumb, if the payments are more than 10% of the car’s value, you should consider dropping collision coverage.
 The value of your car can be found using the Kelley Blue Book or Edmunds websites.
 You can raise your deductibles to compensate, but eventually you will hit a diminishing returns point.